Common places never become tiresome. It is we who become tired when we cease to be curious and appreciative. – Norman Rockwell

-Although I recognized many of the Rockwell paintings like this one called Saying Grace where a grandma takes time to pray with her grandson before their meal in a busy restaurant, I did learn some interesting new things about Rockwell by listening to the excellent audio tour of the exhibit that came with the price of admission.
+Although I recognized many of the Rockwell paintings like Saying Grace where a grandma takes time to pray with her grandson before their meal in a busy restaurant, I did learn some interesting new things about Rockwell by listening to the excellent audio tour of the exhibit that came with the price of admission.

 I learned that Rockwell, who completed over 300 cover illustrations for the Saturday Evening Post was not afraid to make controversial statements about social issues with his work.
-In this painting called The Problem We All Live With he shows a young black girl being escorted to an all white school by deputy marshalls.
+In his painting called The Problem We All Live With he shows a young black girl being escorted to an all-white school by deputy marshalls.
 Someone has written NIGGER on the wall, as well as the letters KKK, and a tomato has been thrown at the child narrowly missing her pristine white dress.
 Rockwell received many irate letters from people who disagreed with racial integration after this painting appeared on the cover of LOOK magazine.
 This painting hangs just outside President Barack Obama’s office in the White House.

 Another new thing I learned about Rockwell were his connections to many well-known people.
 He was good friends with American painter Grandma Moses.
-In this painting called A Christmas Homecoming he used Grandma Moses as the model for the grandmother in the painting.
+In a painting called A Christmas Homecoming he used Grandma Moses as the model for the grandmother in the painting.